BeldiMariem/ToDo-List-App/todo-backend/README.md

 - DTO separation using MapStruct
 - Controller testing using **MockMvc** and **H2 database**
 - Continuous Integration & Deployment using **Jenkins** and **Nexus**
+- Forgot password functionality
+   - Backend endpoints for requesting a password reset and updating the password
+   - Sends a password reset email to the user
 ## ⚙️ Tech Stack

 | Tool           | Purpose                        |